Skip to Main Content

 The Hood College archives is an active archives.
 Transfer of documents from campus offices is voluntary, both currently and historically.
 The collections are varied and almost exclusively related to Hood.
 Some of the larger collections or materials you can find are:

-• Administrative records, including annual president's report, staff meeting minutes
+• Administrative records, including annual president's report and staff meeting minutes

 • Presidential papers - correspondence, recognitions, personal histories, inaugural materials, limited administrative records